-No-there are times when negative thoughts are realistic.
 It can still be helpful to find different ways of looking at the situation, though.
 Try to find a meaningful personal challenge in the situation.
 See if you can find any opportunities for personal growth or skills development.
 Many people coping with difficult situations find that their upsetting thoughts improve when they work on other coping skills, such as identifying the main sources of stress in their lives, problem-solving issues that they can control, and finding social support.
 For more on coping with stress, see www.heretohelp.bc.ca.

-Help with healthy thinking There are workbooks and other self-help materials to help you challenge thinking traps and build up your healthy thinking skills.
+Help with healthy thinking

+There are many workbooks and self-help manuals to help you to challenge thinking traps and build up your healthy thinking skills.
 We have listed some examples for you below.
 Healthy thinking is a key part of cognitive-behavioural therapy (CBT).
-CBT is an effective treatment approach for many mental health and substance use problems.
-Seek a qualified CBT practitioner like a psychologist or clinical counsellor if you need help developing your healthy thinking skills.
+CBT is an effective treatment approach for many substance use and mental health problems.
+Consider working with a qualified CBT practitioner if you need help developing your healthy thinking skills.